RockySouthpaw/new-garage-who-dis/README.md

 # STILL WIP DO NOT USE

+# Dependencies
+- [PolyZone](https://github.com/mkafrin/PolyZone) This ensures the lowest resource use possible as the resource currently uses `0.01 ms` due to no threads being used outside of blips and barrier deletion (Config based).
+This dependency will exist for the forseable future.

 # Current Dev Commands
 - `buy` Will insert the vehicle you're currently sitting in into the NGWD vehicles table.
-(Ensure it doesn't duplicate.)
 - `sell` Will delete the vehicle you're currently sitting in from the SQL.
-- `spawn` WIP
+- `spawn` Will spawn a vehicle in the configured spawn zone so long as you're close enough. **You must have at least one purchased vehicle for this.**

 # Supported Notifications
 *New-Garage-Who-Dis* supports the following notification resources by default: